 Periodically, I will post copies of documentation for formal projects.
-Scroll to the bottom for the latest updates.
-(I am woefully behind on posting recipes and documents!
-Sorry!)
+I am woefully behind on posting recipes and documents!
+Sorry!

 Weizenbock.
 Here is the all-grain recipe for my award winning weizenbock.
 This one takes quite a while from brew day until it is ready for consumption.
 I used a single-infusion mash at 157 degrees for one hour and sparged at 170 degrees.

 Weissbier.
 This is the documentation for a Bavarian Weissbier that I wrote for a Queen’s Prize project a many years ago.
 This was my favorite weissbier recipe until I began all-grain brewing.
 I occasionally change the yeast to get a different profile of those wonderful esters and phenols that make weissbiers so delicious!
 Here is the all-grain version that I like the best, although I do occasionally tweak recipes.

 Nocino.
 I’ve been writing about nocino lately, so I thought it would be a good time to post some documentation from a Royal Brewer’s Competition in 2014.
 I also wrote a series of posts on the “Science of Nocino.”
 The documentation for a Kingdom Arts & Sciences project also exists.
 I will post a copy here soon.